 The rate of local business tax is therefore significantly connected to the choice of location.

 Reporting and payment

 Local business tax is reported to the jurisdictional tax office after the end of the calendar year.
-Because it is a communal tax, as already mentioned, due taxes are set and collected by the local city or town.
+Because it is a communal tax due taxes are set and collected by the local city or town.